 Burn Pit Exposure

-Beginning with the Gulf War in 1990, the military used open-air combustion as a form of waste management for large-scale refuse disposal at most U.S. military installations in Southwest Asia, with some installations burning more than 50 tons per day of toxic materials, including human/medical waste, ammunition, metals, and plastic.
+Beginning with the Gulf War in 1990, the US military used open-air combustion as a form of waste management for large-scale refuse disposal at most installations in Southwest Asia.
+Over 50 tons of toxic materials, including human and medical waste, ammunition, metals, and plastic, were burned daily.
 This practice was developed because roads were mined with improvised explosive devices, making hauling trash away from a forward operating base (FOB) or other location both dangerous and expensive.
 As a result, many Veterans deployed to these areas were exposed to hazardous toxic waste.

 Burn Pit Exposure Symptoms